-- 9. If necessary, calibrate both the knife drive and header position sensors on the windrower.
-Calibrate both the knife drive and header position sensors whenever you are: - Attaching the header to the windrower for the first time - Changing the speed sensor or hydraulic drive motor on the header - Changing the header drive pump associated with the knife drive, Harvest Performance Tracker (HPT), or the master controller on the windrower
+- 9. If necessary, calibrate the knife drive.
+Calibrate the knife drive whenever you are: - Attaching the header to the windrower for the first time - Changing the speed sensor or hydraulic drive motor on the header - Changing the header drive pump associated with the knife drive, Harvest Performance Tracker (HPT), or the master controller on the windrower

-For instructions on calibrating the knife drive and header position sensors, refer to 4.7.1 Calibrating Knife Drive on Harvest Performance Tracker Display, page 249 and 4.7.2 Calibrating Header Position Sensors on Harvest Performance Tracker Display, page 252.
+For instructions on calibrating the knife drive, refer to Calibrating Knife Drive on Harvest Performance Tracker Display, page 235.

-4.3.4 Connecting R1 Series Rotary Disc Header Electrical and Hydraulics
+Connecting R1 Series Rotary Disc Header Electrical and Hydraulics